Souvadra/dakc/dakc/README.md

 srun -N <num_nodes> -n <total_cores> --cpu-bind=cores dakc -f <input_file>
 ```

-Note: we recommend creating one process per physical core of the CPU for optimal performance.
+**Note**: we recommend creating one process per physical core of the CPU for optimal performance.
 In the above `srun` command, `<total_cores>` should be the total number of physical cores present in all the nodes being used for the execution.

 ## Directory structure: